 Together with the representatives of the Joint ALMA Office, a visit to Spanish institutions and industry was made 5 - 7 March 2003.
 In the agreement between ESO and the Spanish government for their participation in the ALMA project it was agreed that Spain will have some ALMA Work Packages as an in-kind contribution.
 Since most of these in-kind contributions are to the Front End sub-system, the focus of this visit was to assess which institutes and industry are able to deliver.
 In general, it was clear that the necessary technical capability for the requested in-kind contributions is available in Spain.
 Additional information is necessary in the areas of schedule, resources, and costs.
 Requests to provide concrete information in these areas have been made.
-Certain work packages mentioned in the ESO-Spain agreement are tasks allocated to North America.
+Certain work packages mentioned in the ESO-Spain agreement are originally tasks allocated to North America.
 This has been brought to the attention of the JAO as an issue to be resolved on the short term.

 Considerable attention has been given to the Front End Integration Centers.
 A major event to address this task was a meeting held on 11th February 2003 at ESO in Garching.
-All European institutes interested in setting up and operating the European FE Integration Center (FEIC) were present.
+All European institutes interested in setting up and operating the EU FE Integration Center (FEIC) were present.
 In addition, representatives from the Band 7 and 9 cartridge groups and the Systems Engineering & Integration IPT, together with the FE IPT management, were present.
 Based on an earlier proposal jointly prepared by the Institut Radio Astronomie Millimetrique (IRAM) and the Rutherford Appleton Laboratory (RAL), a first draft for this infrastructure was assessed.
 Main topics were organization of the FEIC as well as the necessary activities for integration and testing.
 Consensus was reached between the participants of this meeting how to proceed with the organization of the FEIC and establishing a final test and integration plan.
 The outcome of this meeting was a substantial contribution to the joint Europe-North America meeting on the FEIC held 17 March 2003 at NRAO in Tucson.

 Work on the external and internal Interface Control Documents (ICDs) continues.
 At an IPT meeting in January the external ICD work was assigned to various members of the IPT and on the 18th and 19th of March the IPT will meet again to review progress.
 It is unlikely that we will be able to have the large number of internal ICD's ready for the completion deadline of 15th April.
 In February a request was made to the JAO to extend this deadline or allocate more resources.
+The relocation of the Tucson group and its consolidation with the front-end group at Charlottesville has required a great deal of planning and its impact on the schedule remains a concern.